 Book Direct - Best Rate Guaranteed

-Visit Devon and you’ll want to stay forever.
+Visit North Devon and you’ll want to stay forever.
 With stunning coastlines, two National Parks and five official Areas of Outstanding Beauty on our doorstep, you’re in for a relaxing yet action-packed stay with us.
-Our on-site car park means you can drive along the rugged coastal roads, or for those who want to fasten those hiking boots and explore on foot, come back to the pub after and indulge in a well earned drink next to our roaring fires or on our seaside terrace.

 Lundy Island

 A day trip to Lundy makes for an unforgettable experience, with stunning natural rugged beauty, it’s a walker’s paradise.
 Most day visitors travel on Lundy’s own ferry and supply ship, the graceful German-built MS Oldenburg, which is an experience in its own right.
-Built in 1958 the vessel retains many of her original brass and wooden fittings providing comfortable heated saloons, a bar, buffet, a gift shop and an information desk.
+Built in 1958 the vessel retains many of her original charm.
 The ship sails at least three times a week from either Bideford or Ilfracombe and the crossing takes about 2 hours each way, allowing between 4 and 6 hours to explore the island depending on the day you choose to travel.

 Exmoor National Park